Spearfishing

-Spearfishing is a method of fishing that involves impaling the fish with sharp-pointed straight object such as a spear, gig or harpoon.
+Spearfishing is the practice of fishing using handheld, elongated sharp-pointed tools, such as a spears, gigs, and harpoons.
 It was one of the earliest fishing techniques used by mankind, and has been deployed in artisanal fishing throughout the world for millennia.

-Early civilisations were familiar with the custom of spearing fish from rivers and streams using sharpened sticks.
+Early civilizations were familiar with the custom of spearing fish from rivers and streams using sharpened sticks.
 Modern spearfishing usually involves the use of underwater swimming gear and slingshot-like elastic spearguns or compressed gas powered pneumatic spearguns, which launch a tethered dart-like projectile to strike the target fish.
 Specialised techniques and equipment have been developed for various types of aquatic environments and target fish.
+Spearfishing uses no bait and is highly selective, with no by-catch, but inflicts lethal injury to the fish and thus precludes catch and release.

-Spearfishing may be done using free-diving, snorkelling or scuba diving techniques, but spearfishing while using scuba equipment is illegal in some countries.
+Spearfishing may be done using free-diving, snorkelling, or scuba diving techniques, but spearfishing while using scuba equipment is illegal in some countries.
 The use of mechanically powered spearguns is also outlawed in some countries and jurisdictions such as New Zealand.
-Spearfishing uses no bait and is highly selective, with no by-catch.